swiftlang/swift-evolution/proposals/0291-package-collections.md

 ### Data format

 Package collections must adhere to a specific JSON format for SwiftPM to be able to consume them.
-A draft of the JSON format has been [posted in the forums](https://forums.swift.org/t/package-collection-format/42071), but it is not part of this proposal because it is not considered stable API.
+The current proposed JSON format can be found [here](https://github.com/apple/swift-package-collection-generator/blob/main/PackageCollectionFormats/v1.md).
+It is not part of this proposal because it is not considered stable API.
 Over time as the data format matures, we will consider making it stable API in a separate proposal.

 Since the data format is unstable, users should avoid generating package collections on their own.
-This proposal includes providing the necessary tooling for generating and consuming package collections.
+This proposal includes providing the necessary [tooling](https://github.com/apple/swift-package-collection-generator) for package collection generations.

 ## Future direction